neuefische/wd-flipped-classroom-curriculum/sessions/js-variables-and-numbers/js-variables-and-numbers.md

   necessary.
 - `var` - outdated, not used anymore.

-Normally the keyword `const` is used to declare a value.
+Normally the keyword `const` is used to declare a variable.

 ```js
 const aNewVariable = 1234;